 Super Extreme DUI – sounds intense, right?
 That is because it is.
 If you are found to have an alcohol concentration of .20 or more while driving a motor vehicle, then you can be convicted of Super Extreme DUI.

 What many people do not realize is that when they are arrested and charged with DUI, there are actually two separate proceedings: (1) criminal court where they face jail time and fines and (2) administrative hearings where they face additional fines and suspension or revocation of their drivers license and installation of ignition interlock in their car.
-We will start with the criminal charges and the potential penalties you face when charged and then explain the administrative side.
-Each case is different so the penalties imposed depend on the circumstances surrounding each case, but the following information is meant to serve as a general guideline of what you are facing if you are found guilty of DUI.
+We will start with the criminal charges and the potential penalties you face when charged.
+Then, we’ll explain the administrative side.
+Each case is different so the penalties imposed depend on the circumstances surrounding each case.
+The following information is a general guideline of what you are facing if you are found guilty of DUI.

 Penalties for Extreme DUI

-Criminal Court Penalties: For a first offense where your alcohol concentration is .15-.20, you will be ordered to serve a minimum of 30 days in jail and to pay a fine of at least $2,800.
+For a first offense where your alcohol concentration is .15-.20.
+You will be ordered to serve a minimum of 30 days in jail and to pay a fine of at least $2,800.
 You will be required to complete SAS, education, and treatment, and potentially court-ordered community service.
 Again, the judge can give you more, but that is the minimum you will have imposed.
-For a second or subsequent offense, the mandatory minimum jail time is 120 days and a fine of at least $3,8000.
+For a second or subsequent offense, the mandatory minimum jail time is 120 days and a fine of at least $3,800.

 Administrative Penalties: You will be required to install an ignition interlock on all vehicles you drive for 1 year.
 For a second or subsequent offense, you will face administrative hearings where you will have your license revoked for up to 12 months.